-Starting this year, fully and partially accessible schools will prioritize students with accessibility needs.
+Fully and partially accessible schools prioritize applicants with accessibility needs.

-Kindergarten applicants with accessibility needs will now get offers before other students in their admissions priority group.
+- Kindergarten admissions.
+Applicants with accessibility needs will get offers before other students in their admissions priority group.

 - All other programs.
 For middle and high school programs that are located in accessible buildings and that use an open, educational option, or zoned admissions method, students with accessibility needs will be in the first priority group, over all other applicants.